LIVE & LET LIVE, LET US SAVE GOOD ENVIRONS TO OUR FUTURE GENERATIONS!

 Causes throat and chest congestion, and are likely to aggravate problems for those already suffering from coughs, colds and allergies.

 High decibel level results in restlessness, anger, fidgetiness, impulsive behavior and over-reaction to situations.
-Most crackers used have more than 80 dB noise that can cause temporary hearing loss, says K Agarwal, chairman, Health Care Foundation, New Delhi
+Most crackers used have more than 80 dB noise that can cause temporary hearing loss, says K Agarwal, chairman, Health Care Foundation,

 Scientific data to suggests that noise pollution can cause leads to hearing loss, high blood pressure, heart attack and sleep disturbances.
 Normal decibel level for humans is 60 dB.
 An increase by 10 decibels means double the noise volume and intensity, says Agarwal.